Will I Ever Finish Writing My Dissertation?

 First, it helped me to get circulation going in my arms (which reduced the inflammation), and it cleared my head so when I returned to my desk I felt more focused.

-I sometimes wonder how long it would have taken me to finish my thesis if I hadn’t developed a medical condition that forced me to question the traditional way of writing a thesis:
+I sometimes wonder how long it would have taken me to finish my dissertation if I hadn’t developed a medical condition that forced me to question the traditional way of writing a thesis:

 Just glue yourself to the chair until it is done.